tejasanilshah/tejasanilshah.github.io/philosophy.markdown

 taxonomy: philosophy
 ---

-Placeholder for now.
-Will populate with essays I've written soon.
+Collection of essays I've written about philosophy and everything meta.